TuringSapiens/HacktitNow/README.md

 Hello my name is Shubh Shukla this is a repo in which pull requests count towards hacktoberfest

+Hello my name is Hritik Pandey and I'm a 3rd year student.

 ## Rothschild family